Naples School of Economics — Course Instructor

 • ECON 121: Intermediate Microeconomics (Bachelor in Economics), Spring 2016

-• Description: A first introduction to microeconomic theory at the undergraduate level.
-Topics: consumer behavior; uncertainty and risk; production and costs; welfare; partial equilibrium analysis of pricing in competitive and monopolistic markets; general equilibrium; public goods and externalities; asymmetric information and the lemons problem; signaling; moral hazard and adverse selection; policy issues on antitrust, regulation, and innovation.
+• A first introduction to microeconomic theory at the undergraduate level.
+Topics: consumer behavior; uncertainty and risk; production and costs; welfare; partial equilibrium analysis; general equilibrium; public goods and externalities; information economics.

 • ECON 115: Introductory Microeconomics (Bachelor in Economics), Fall 2015